 “The King hath yesterday in council declared his resolution of setting a fashion for clothes which he will never alter.
 It will be a vest, I know not well how,” wrote the diarist Samuel Pepys of King Charles II’s new fondness for waistcoats in 1666.

 Pepys used the 17th-century terminology – the “vest” – and it’s not the only element of this wardrobe essential that has evolved since the Restoration period.
-There are a plethora of styles suitable for all occasions, from the knitted waistcoat, to the tartan waistcoat to the timeless tweed waistcoat.
+There are a plethora of styles suitable for all occasions, from the knitted vest, to the tartan vest to the timeless tweed vest.
 But how to wear them?
 Let us explain – from brocade to bottom button.

 Stripes, plains or patterns?